Being an Expat and Educating Your Children Abroad

 International Schools

-In many major cities which have a lot of Americans you will even find so-called American schools.
-Your children will almost feel as though you never left home.
-Whether you choose to expose your children to a true international school with children from all over the world as well as a few local children or decide that sticking with an American school is best is a decision you will have to make based on what you feel is best for your children.
+You will find so-called American schools in many major cities with many Americans.
+These schools will make your children feel like they have never left home.
+Whether you choose an international school with students from all over the world, as well as a few local children, or decide that sticking with an American school is best, is a decision you will have to make based on what you feel is best for your children.

-There are several sites you can use to research schools.
-For example, using our hypothetical transfer to Berlin, a search of the Council on International Schools' site shows four schools in Berlin.
-I mention this simply so that you can see that schools are available.
-Your company's HR department will have all the facts and information ready for you to help you find the best school for you in your new city.
+There are several sites that you can use to research schools.
+For example, using a hypothetical transfer to Berlin, a search of the Council on International Schools' site lists three schools in Berlin.
+I mention this simply so that you can see that schools are available for children of expats.
+Your company's HR department will have all the facts and information ready to help you find the best school in your new city.
 They have handled expat employees before, so they know what they are doing.

 Timing Considerations

 What about moving the children in the middle of an academic year?
-It's not easy, to be sure, but it's done all the time.
-Moreover, most international schools abroad are accustomed to accepting expat students in the middle of a year.
+It's not easy, to be sure, but it's always done.
+Moreover, most international schools abroad are accustomed to accepting expat students after the school year has started.
 This assumes that your children are not juniors or seniors.
 If they are, then you have another option.
 Consider putting them in boarding school if possible.
 In other words, you might want to leave them back here in the States.
+Avoid changing high schools whenever you can.

-On the other hand if you 'sell' the move as a great, once in a lifetime adventure with the opportunity to live in a different country, the chance to visit other countries in the area, and all that sort of thing, you might be able to convince your teenager that the move will be worth accepting.
+On the other hand, if you can position the move as a great, once-in-a-lifetime adventure, you might be able to convince your teenager that the move will be worth accepting.
+He might enjoy the opportunity to live in a different country, visit other countries in the area, and all that sort of thing.
 Europe, for example, has enough nooks and crannies to explore to keep him busy for years.
-If he skis, can you imagine the fun he will have skiing in the Alps?
+Can you imagine the fun he will have skiing in the Alps if he skis?
 Will he miss his friends?
 Sure.
-But he will have the opportunity to make more friends overseas.
+But he will have the opportunity to make even more friends overseas.

 Younger Children

-If you have primary school aged children, the move will probably be a bit easier than with older children.
+If you have primary school-aged children, the move will probably be a bit easier than with older children.
 There are plenty of excellent Montessori and Waldorf schools overseas.
-Your local HR department will have a list of schools which have passed muster.
-Basically it will just be a matter of choosing the style of teaching you prefer.
+Your local Human Resources department will have a list of schools that have passed muster.
+All you will have to do is choose the teaching style that meets your needs and requirements.

 Transportation and Security

 As you begin to think things through, you will probably wonder about security issues in a major metropolitan area in a foreign country.
-The school will have a transportation service which it can recommend to you.
-Again, your local HR department will have transportation and security under control.
+Hijackings and terrorist attacks are unfortunately commonplace in some foreign cities.
+With your child's safety in mind, the school will have a reliable transportation service that it can recommend to you.
+Once again, your local Human Resources department will have transportation and security under control.
 Be alert.
 Be aware.
 Teach your children to do likewise.

 Living abroad with school-aged children is indeed an adventure.
 But if you do your homework and understand what you are getting into, both pluses and negatives, it will be a terrific experience.
 My late wife was posted overseas as general manager of a bank in The Bahamas.
-(I remember not even knowing where the Bahamas was!)
+Back then, I remember not even knowing where the Bahamas was.
 We had an amazing time.
 Our youngest daughter went to a private school there and did well.
-Good luck!
+We went through all the same issues which I have listed above.
+Safety and educational standards were at the top of our list too.
+As things turned out, we needn't have worried.

 Additional Resources [+]